-1. Skim Trade Magazines
+Skim Trade Magazines.

 If a company ends up in Fortune, Forbes, or another major publication, odds are good that they are on the right track with their business.

-2. Monitor Social Media
+Monitor Social Media.

-Set Up Google Alerts
+Set Up Google Alerts.

 Google Alerts was one of Google’s first services to leverage its search engine prowess and is still one of the best.
 When you set up an alert, you can get a regular digest of the latest online news and results related to a particular company or other topic.

-4. Check Out LinkedIn Groups
+Check Out LinkedIn.

 Those with advanced LinkedIn accounts can easily determine which Groups a company’s employees hang out in, making it easier to keep tabs and interact.

-Read the Business Section
+Read the Business Section.

-If you are focused in a major metro area like New York or Dallas, it can be worthwhile to read the business pages a few times a week.
+If you are based in a major metro area, like New York or Dallas, it can be worthwhile to read the business pages a few times a week.
 Companies moving in or expanding get column inches.

-Run a Search
+Run a Search.

 Google Alerts are very useful, but they won’t capture everything that happens in an area or at a company.
 No matter how many established sources you have for your trigger event research, you should never forget a generic search.

-Check Out Industry Events
+Check Out Industry Events.

 In the digital marketing era, many companies are drawing down their presence at annual industry events.
 A smaller number of events are now getting the lion’s share of attendance, so you may be able to do all your research with just a few quick weekend trips every year.

-8. Make Time for Networking
+Make Time for Networking.

 When you meet someone outside a business context – when no sales or quotas are at issue – you can often get a fuller story out of them than when money is on the line.

-Follow Up With Existing Customers
+Follow Up With Existing Customers.

 Your current customers can be an endless source of insight if you allow them to be.
 As a sales pro, you should continue taking interest in them even after you hand them off to a different team.

-Spend Time With Colleagues
+Spend Time With Colleagues.

 Competition is a part of sales, and not all teams share every bit of information they come across.
 By taking time to talk to others and ask them what they’ve heard lately, you may give them the chance to offer you a terrific lead they simply can’t follow up on at the moment.

-Check the Website
+Check the Website.

 A company’s “About” page is usually the most boring part of its website.
 Why?
 Because it’s all about them, not about the needs of their customers.

 In theory, press releases are intended to attract media coverage.
 These days, they rarely make a big impact, but many companies still release them occasionally just in case.
 This is a great way to hone your online searches, since it reflects exactly what a company wants known.

-Read Quarterly and Annual Reports
+Read Quarterly and Annual Reports.